-This structure must be such that in the event of rolling or tipping over it affords the ride-on person(s) an adequate deflection-limiting volume.
+Protective structure referred to in Paragraph 1 of this Item must be such that in the event of rolling or tipping over it affords the ride-on person(s) an adequate deflection-limiting volume.

-In order to verify that the structure complies with the requirement laid down in the second paragraph, the manufacturer or his authorised representative must, for each type of structure concerned, perform appropriate tests or have such tests performed.
+In order to verify that the structure complies with the requirement laid down in Paragraph 2 of this Item, the manufacturer or his authorised representative must, for each type of structure concerned, perform appropriate tests or have such tests performed.

-3.4.4.
-Falling objects
+3.4.4 Falling objects